andrew/ultimate-awesome/README.md

 - [awesome-CAD](https://github.com/bertjiazheng/awesome-CAD) - 😎 A list of awesome Computer-Aided Design (CAD) papers.
 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.
 - [awesome-GLAM-semweb](https://github.com/ncarboni/awesome-GLAM-semweb) - A curated list of various semantic web and linked data resources for heritage, humanities and art history practitioners.
+- [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [Awesome-Illustrations-4Projects](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects) - 🔥 An awesome list of illustrations to improve your projects, posts & portfolios.
 Fork & add your own.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
+- [awesome-hpc-cuda-fpga](https://github.com/codingonion/awesome-hpc-cuda-fpga) - 🔥🔥🔥 A collection of some awesome public High Performance Computing (HPC), NVIDIA CUDA, cuBLAS, TensorRT, AMD ROCm and FPGA projects.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
-- [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-cloud-robotics](https://github.com/Airbotics/awesome-cloud-robotics) - A curated list of awesome resources, tutorials and tools for cloud robotics.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.